30 Crazy Facts That Will Change Your View of History

 The U.S. Poisoned People as a Drinking Deterrent

-Prohibition was a weird time in the country’s history, but something often forgotten is that the government did not just try to dissuade drinking through fines and imprisonment, but by actually poisoning the industrial alcohol that was legal.
+Prohibition was a weird time in the country's history, but you probably wouldn't expect that one of the weird history facts on this list would be mass poison.
+Something often forgotten about Prohibition is that the government did not just try to dissuade drinking through fines and imprisonment, but by actually poisoning the industrial alcohol that was legal.

 Sure, this stuff was nasty already and not meant for drinking.
 But when desperate drinkers made a habit of imbibing rubbing alcohol, officials began to "denature" it, adding iodine, chloroform, and even gasoline and kerosene to make it nauseating and even deadly.
 People still drank it, and an estimated 10,000 people were killed because of it.